balfieri/aws/README.md

 region: us-east-1                       # or wherever suits you

 # some sanity checks
-owner_group                             # will return your sg-nnn security group id owner_vpc                               # will return your vpc-nnn VPC id owner_region                            # will return the region you specified above
+owner_id                                # returns your owner (account) id (an integer) owner_group                             # returns your sg-nnn security group id owner_vpc                               # returns your vpc-nnn VPC id owner_region                            # returns the region you specified above
 </pre>

 <p>You'll notice that those don't print a newline.
 That's so other scripts can use them on command lines like `owner_group` etc.</p>